 Dr. Matthew Laubacher is an Associate Professor at Ashford University and Chair of the History program in the College of Liberal Arts.
 He earned his doctorate in History from Arizona State University, a Master's in Education from National University, and a Bachelor's in History and Biology from the University of California, San Diego.
 Read his full bio.

-Online Sociology Bachelor's Degree Focus
+Online Sociology Bachelor's Degree Program

 Your Bachelor of Arts in Sociology will provide you with the ability to demonstrate knowledge of basic sociological concepts, apply major sociological theoretical perspectives and analyze critically major sociological issues.
 You will study the social lives of humans, groups and societies from the anonymous contact of individuals to the global social process that will instill an appreciation for cultural and social diversity.
 Focus on how and why people are organized in society, separately as individuals as well as together as members of professional organizations, groups, or voluntary associations.